-Princess Mako's news conference to take place at Tokyo hotel rather than imperial agency's facility
+Princess Mako's boyfriend to meet her parents ahead of marriage

 Since the princess will lose her imperial family status after registering their marriage, they decided not to use the agency's facility to hold the news conference, a source close to the agency said.

-The princess will forgo marriage-related rituals and ceremonies.
-They are expected to live in New York after getting married.
+The princess will forgo marriage-related rituals.
+Instead, she will visit the Imperial Palace on Oct.
+22 to meet with Emperor Naruhito and Empress Masako, the agency announced.
+She also plans to meet Emperor Emeritus Akihito and Empress Emerita Michiko on Oct.
+25.

-Komuro came back from New York last month and had been in quarantine until Monday.
+The couple is expected to live in New York after getting married.

 In a time of both misinformation and too much information, quality journalism is more crucial than ever.